-This course requires a substantial financial forecasting and analysis.
+This is a rigorous course with a heavy workload.
+It requires substantial financial modeling and analysis.
 While it is not a prerequisite, students without a strong background in finance may find it helpful to take Modeling Financial Statements (ACCT-GB.3304) prior to taking this course.